georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

-The `c()` function is the most common way to define a vector of objects for manipulation.
+The `c()` function is the most common way to define a vector of values for manipulation.
+We will use it frequently throughout this course, and it will be one of the functions that you use the most in your own analyses.

 Directly specifying `TRUE` and `FALSE` will create a vector of mode `logical`:

 ~~~